MTV Music 24: History

 In the course of 2011 it became clear that MTV Benelux would cease TMF Nederland in the Netherlands replacing it by thematic channels of the MTV brand.
 The broadcast of TMF Nederland ended on September 1, 2011, except its digital channels, the broadcasts of its digital channels ended on December 31, 2011.
 VJ's from TMF were transferred to MTV Netherlands.
 A non-stop music channel was introduced under the name of MTV Music 24 on September 1, 2011.
 As a response of the increased competition from other music channels and online service and the main MTV brand had deviated from its original purpose.

+On January 29, 2019, MTV Music 24 started broadcasting in 16:9 widescreen.

 In March 2019, MTV Music 24 became available in South Africa replacing VH1 Classic Europe and on March 3, 2020 replaced MTV Music in Poland.

 MTV Music 24 got replaced with MTV 90s in the Netherlands on 26 May 2021.
 On June 1, 2021, The channel was replaced by NickMusic in Central Europe, German-speaking countries and Spain and in South Africa by MTV Hits, closing in all regions.
 The last music video to be aired on the channel was "Your Love (9PM)" by ATB x Topic x A7S.